vmayoral/oldblog/_posts/2016-08-19-openai-gym-for-robotics.md

 <div style="align: left; text-align:center;">
     <img src="https://raw.githubusercontent.com/vmayoral/vmayoral.github.io/master/images/gym_architecture.png"/>
-    <span style="font-weight: lighter;">Simplified software architecture used in OpenAI Gym for robotics.</span>
+    <div>Simplified software architecture used in OpenAI Gym for robotics.</div>
     <br>
 </div>

 The architecture consits of three main software blocks: OpenAI Gym, ROS and Gazebo.
 Environments developed in OpenAI Gym interact with the Robot Operating System, which is the connection between the Gym itself and Gazebo simulator.
 Gazebo provides a robust physics engine, high-quality graphics, and convenient programmatic and graphical interfaces.